Great Empires of North America, Part 6: Masters of the Plains

 Each village’s women managed domestic life — which meant not only cooking, sewing, and tanning hides, but administering the entire household.
 Clans were matrilineal (tracing descent through the mother, not the father), and when a man married, he went to live in the longhouse of his wife’s mother.

-For men, on the other hand, the most honorable occupation was war.
+For Haudenosaunee men, the most honorable occupation was the making of war.

 A Haudenosaunee man might be a mighty hunter, a brilliant fisherman and a clever builder — but he had little hope of marriage or social advancement until he joined a mourning war, and dragged home captives of his own for adoption or torture.